-- (1) The AEMC must establish and maintain a register (the scheme register). - (2) The scheme register is a register of all pipelines that are, or have been, subject to any form of regulation or exemption from regulation under the Law or the old scheme. - (3) The scheme register is to include for each pipeline: - (a) a description of the pipeline (including, in the case of a covered pipeline, historical information about extensions and capacity expansions occurring while the pipeline was covered); and - (b) the pipeline's classification and regulatory history under the Law and the old scheme. - (4) The scheme register is to include the text of current and former: - (a) greenfields pipeline incentives; and - (b) tender approval decisions; and - (c) coverage determinations; and - (d) coverage revocation determinations; and - (e) light regulation determinations; and - (f) applicable access arrangements.
+- (1) The AEMC must establish and maintain a register (the pipeline register). - (2) The pipeline register is a register of all pipelines that are, or have been, subject to any form of regulation or exemption from regulation under the Law or the old scheme. - (3) The pipeline register is to include for each pipeline: - (a) a description of the pipeline (including, in the case of a covered pipeline, historical information about extensions and capacity expansions occurring while the pipeline was covered); - (b) the pipeline's classification and regulatory history under the Law and the old scheme; and - (c) the name of the pipeline service provider. - (4) The pipeline register is to include the text of current and former: - (a) greenfields pipeline incentives; and - (b) tender approval decisions; and - (c) coverage determinations; and - (d) coverage revocation determinations; and - (e) light regulation determinations; and - (f) applicable access arrangements; and - (g) access determinations (as defined in Part 1 of the NGL) and access determinations (as defined in Part 6A of the NGL); and - (h) exemption decisions made under Division 6 of Part 23 of the Rules.

-134 Notification of extension or capacity expansion
+Notification of extension or capacity expansion or new pipeline

-When the description of a scheme pipeline is affected by an extension or capacity expansion, the service provider must give the AEMC a revised description of the pipeline, incorporating the extension or expansion, for inclusion in the register.
+- (1) When the description of a scheme pipeline or non-scheme pipeline is affected by an extension or capacity expansion, the service provider must give the AEMC a revised description of the pipeline, incorporating the extension or expansion, for inclusion in the register. - (2) The service provider of a new pipeline must give the AEMC the information under rule 133(3) within one month of the pipeline being commissioned for inclusion in the register.